-Not only did God use them through their singleness, their inspirational lives are a witness to the power of Christ working in dark places.
+Their inspirational lives are a witness to the power of Christ working in dark places.

 They were common, everyday people whose love for Jesus compelled them to live out their faith in uncommon ways.
 They pursued the narrow path of Christ, even if it meant giving up their lives.
 They followed the Savior not down a path of ease and convenience but down a path of extreme difficulty and hardship.

 They were taken captive and persecuted for living out this faith.
 They experienced the torture of what one human can do to another human when guided by evil and darkness.
 During their time of persecution, their faith experienced such intense heat and pressure that their lives were transformed into something magnificent like precious gemstones!

 We benefit from their refinement

 Out of their trials and tribulations overflowed such beautiful and powerful demonstrations of God’s might working through them that they pierced the darkness with light, and we can never be the same because of it.

 Each of them experienced persecution in different ways.
 Each of them were uniquely equipped with talents and skills which were put to use during their persecution.
 As a result, the diamonds produced in their lives were exquisite.